Haydamak: Among Ukrainians

-Haidamaks in Jewish and Polish Cultural Consciousness

-Prior to World War II in the cultural consciousness of Jews living on the former Polish-Lithuanian lands, as well as Poles, Haidamaks were seen in similar way Nazis are seen today in their cultural consciousness.
-Calling someone a Haidamak, prior to World War II, in Jewish and Polish communities was equivalent to calling someone a Nazi today.
-In Jewish national memory Koliivshchyna, especially the Massacre of Uman, is often called the first Holocaust, for Poles the Batoh massacre is often compared to Katyn massacre, and called "Sarmacki Katyń."
-The massacres of unarmed civilians by Haidamaks, including Jews, Poles, Catholics of any ethnicity, and other minorities, are also sometimes compared to Volhynia and Eastern Galicia Massacres during World War II.
-Haidamaks often boasted about the murders they committed, making songs about them: "From my childhood years I wandered the world, I murdered Poles, Jews, merchant masters — everyone I met.
-To tell the truth, I did not murder Uniate priests, but I flayed them while they were still alive."

-Commemoration
+During the Ukrainian War of Independence, starting from 1917, a number of military formations fighting in support of the Ukrainian People's Republic adopted the name of haidamaks in their official designations.
+The most notable among them were the Kost Hordiyenko Haidamaka Cavalry Regiment, headed by Vsevolod Petriv, and the Haidamaka Kish of Sloboda Ukraine under command of Symon Petliura, which played an important role during the suppression of Kiev Arsenal January Uprising.

-In the 20th century the commemoration of haidamaks was promoted by Soviet Ukrainian authorities.
+During the second half of 20th century the commemoration of haidamaks was promoted by Soviet Ukrainian authorities.
 In 1967 Cold Ravine, the historical base of haidamaks, was visited by Petro Shelest, First Secretary of the Communist Party of Ukraine, who was claimed to be a descendant of one of the haidamak leaders.
 Plans were made to turn the area into a memorial object, which would include a museum of Koliivshchyna, but those were never realized due to Shelest's removal from power in 1972.

+A modern Ukrainian folk rock band performs under the name Haydamaky.